EOP-OMB/federal-program-inventory/website/_program/TC.113.md

 authorizations: []
 beneficiary_types: []
 categories:
-- 'Tax Expenditures - Education, Training, Employment, and Social Services '
+- Tax Expenditures - Education, Training, Employment, and Social Services
 cfda: TC.113
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-Instead, it generally would seek to tax uniformly all returns from investment-like activities.
-In contrast, the Tax Code was modified in 2009 to provide a tax credit in lieu of interest to holders of qualified school construction bonds.
-The national volume limit is $22.4 billion over 2009 and 2010.
-  As of March 2010, issuers of such bonds could opt to receive direct payment with the yield becoming fully taxable.
+objective: Under the baseline tax system, all compensation, including dedicated payments and in-kind benefits, should be included in taxable income because it represents accretions to wealth that do not materially differ from cash wages.
+Under current law, however, employer-provided educational assistance is excluded from an employee’s gross income, even though the employer’s costs for this assistance are a deductible business expense.
+The maximum exclusion is $5,250 per taxpayer.
+From March 27, 2020 through December 31, 2025 employer-provided student loan payments are considered eligible educational assistance.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":1510000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":1660000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":1700000000.0}]'
 outlays: null
 permalink: /program/TC.113.html
 popular_name: ''